stanford-cme-307/web/grading.md

 ## Course grading scheme

-The course grading scheme is designed to encourage students to keep up with the course content as it happens, and to join lectures in person if they're able.
+The course grading scheme is designed to encourage students to keep up with the course content as it happen and to ensure students meet the course learning goals.

 - **Homework (40%):** four homework assignments on problem formulation, algorithm analysis, and algorithm design
 - **Project (45%):** solve an optimization problem